StyraInc/regal/docs/rego-style-guide.md

 Almost all of these should be doable, with some possibly being quite challenging.
 One that could be very hard to implement is the `every` rule, as that would require us to determine what **other** method was used and that `every` is a suitable replacement.
-With the exception of "Use `in` to check for membership", none of the above rules can be enforced using the AST alone.
+Except for "Use `in` to check for membership", none of the above rules can be enforced using the AST alone.

 ## Functions